MWells012/12-Employee-Tracker/README.md

 + SO THAT I can organize and plan my business

 # Installation
-To run this application follow these steps:
+* To run this application follow these steps:

     ```
     1. clone the repository using https or SSH
     2. run npm i
+    3. open mysql2 by using: mysql -u root -p
+    ```
+* in mysql you need to run
-    3. run `source db/schema.sql`
+    4. run `source db/schema.sql`
-    4. run source db/seeds.sql
+    5. run `source db/seeds.sql`
+    ```
-    5. enter node server.js in the terminal
+    6. enter node server.js or npm start in the terminal in the root folder
     ```

 # Usage